-You’ve heard us say it again and again because it remains true through every season: healthy soil is essential for healthy grass.
+You’ve heard us say it repeatedly because it remains true every season: healthy soil is essential for healthy grass.

-Once you get the soil test report, you may be surprised to find your soil is deficient in just a few nutrients or that your pH is fine and you don’t need lime.
-Our different grasses have different nutrient and pH requirements; a soil test gives you the feedback you need before purchasing soil amendments that may be unnecessary.
+When you receive the the soil test report, you may be surprised that your soil is deficient in just a few nutrients or that you don't need to add lime because the soil pH is acceptable.
+Our grasses have different nutrient and pH requirements, and a soil test gives you the feedback you need before purchasing unnecessary soil amendments.

 You’ll only need a few simple tools to gather soil samples for your soil test.

-If you're a Lawn Coach customer, you will be sent all these tools except for the plastic container.
+If you're a Lawn Coach customer, you will be sent all these tools (soil probe, ruler, pen, bag), except for the plastic container.

 Your lawn is diverse and likely doesn’t have the same chemistry across the board.
 Identify areas with similar characteristics and take soil samples from each of these areas.